Vital-block/Smart-Contract-Audit/README.md

 Is Vital block NFT Audit free?

-We charge 195$ for NFT Smart Contract Audit.
+We charge 95$ for Smart Contract & $120 for NFT Smart Contract Audit.

 How to prevent scam from fake github: